 - Nothing is so much to be feared as fear.

 - It is a characteristic of wisdom not to do desperate things.

 - Read the best books first, or you may not have a chance to read them at all.

-Henry David Thoreau was an American author, poet, philosopher, abolitionist, naturalist, tax resister, and historian.
-He is best known for his book Walden, a reflection upon simple living in natural surroundings, and his essay “Civil Disobedience” (originally published as “Resistance to Civil Government”), an argument for disobedience to an unjust state.
+Henry David Thoreau was an American naturalist, essayist, poet, and philosopher.
+A leading transcendentalist, he is best known for his book Walden, a reflection upon simple living in natural surroundings, and his essay “Civil Disobedience” (originally published as “Resistance to Civil Government”), an argument for disobedience to an unjust state.